Sodium-Man/Kala-Bhavan-E-Commerce-for-Artisans/README.md

-# Kalakriti - An E-Commerce for Artisans
+# KalaBhavan - An E-Commerce for Artisans

-Welcome to the ShopKalakriti.live GitHub repository for the MERN e-commerce project!
-This repository contains the source code and assets for the ShopKalakriti.live website, built using the MERN stack.
+Welcome to the ShopKalaBhavan.live GitHub repository for the MERN e-commerce project!
+This repository contains the source code and assets for the ShopKalaBhavan.live website, built using the MERN stack.

 ## Introduction

-KalaKriti is an online platform that showcases and sells handmade and unique art and craft products.
+KalaBhavan is an online platform that showcases and sells handmade and unique art and craft products.
 It aims to provide a marketplace for talented artisans and craftsmen to showcase and sell their creations to a wider audience.
 The project is built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.

 ## Features